-Attorney General John Kroger today announced the conviction of a Medford-area developer and mortgage broker in a complex real estate Ponzi scheme to defraud investors.
+Attorney General John Kroger today announced that a Medford-area developer and mortgage broker was sentenced to 19 months in prison after being convicted in a complex real estate Ponzi scheme to defraud investors.

-James C. Nistler, who was a high-ranking U.S. Department of Housing and Urban Development official in the late 1980s, was unanimously convicted of 1 count of Racketeering, 8 counts of Securities Fraud and 8 counts of Aggravated Theft in the First Degree.
+James C. Nistler, who was a high-ranking U.S. Department of Housing and Urban Development official in the late 1980s, was unanimously convicted in November on 1 count of Racketeering, 8 counts of Securities Fraud and 8 counts of Aggravated Theft in the First Degree.
 The racketeering count included an additional 32 separate predicate crimes.

-The Oregon Department of Justice prosecuted the case with the Division of Finance and Corporate Securities.
+The Oregon Department of Justice prosecuted the case with the state Division of Finance and Corporate Securities.

-The scheme centered on Tennessee Acres, a proposed housing development in Medford.
-Nistler took in $1.2 million from investors to build houses, but actually spent less than $400,000 of the money on the project.
+The racketeering scheme centered on Tennessee Acres, a proposed housing development in Medford.
+Nistler took in $1.2 million from investors to build houses, but actually spent less than $400,000 on the project.
 Nistler was unlicensed and the securities he sold were unregistered.
 About a dozen investors, mostly elderly, lost more than $800,000.

 Attorney General John Kroger leads the Oregon Department of Justice.
 The Department’s mission is to fight crime and fraud, protect the environment, improve child welfare, promote a positive business climate, and defend the rights of all Oregonians.